Coffee Trends in 2018 - from Cold Brew to Super Coffee

 Coffee itself is a trend but what is happening around it during the year 2018?
 Will there be a new cold brew coffee?
 What is the role of barista in 2018?
 What’s the most exciting brewing method?
 As a barista, it is important to follow what’s going on in the coffee scene, we often are the ones to introduce the trends to the cafés and customers.
 What do you think is the most exciting coffee related trend this year?
 Here are my predictions for coffee trends in 2018.

-From bullet to golden/pink/ube-lattes – coffee is going healthy and it totally makes sense.
+From butter in coffee to golden/pink/ube-lattes – coffee is going healthy and it totally makes sense.
 Instead of pressing juices and making smoothies in the morning, why not to have all the superfoods in your coffee cup.
 Morning coffee in 2018 includes maca, protein powder, spices and even collagen powder!

 Quality batch brewing